sc-zhang/AlleleFinder/README.md

 * Rescue genes which be cleaned up

-If the cleanup method was applied, user may want to add genes which be cleanup onto allele table again the rescue method would to do like this.
+If the cleanup method was applied, user may want to add genes which be cleanup onto allele table again, the rescue method would to do like this.

 ```bash
 usage: allelefinder.py rescue [-h] -i INPUT --gff3 GFF3 --cds CDS [--pep PEP] -o OUTPUT